micherre/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. it uses the match object as an identifier to give you the closest url to the one you're currently on or access match without rendering a route
-1. How would you explain form validation to someone who has never programmed before?
+1. How would you explain form validation to someone who has never programmed before? tells user what information is required before they can submit
-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. running through an entire program rather than just a single component or section

 ## Instructions